Efavirenz slows the progress of HIV infection. It is one of a number of medicines that you will need to take regularly.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about efavirenz, and it will also provide you with a full list of the side-effects which you could experience from taking it.

 - Take efavirenz exactly as your doctor tells you to.
-The usual dose for an adult is one tablet (600 mg) daily.
-If your child has been given capsules to take, your doctor will advise you about how many should be taken for each dose.
+The usual dose for an adult is one 600 mg tablet daily.
 The dose will also be printed on the label of the pack to remind you about what the doctor said.

 - Efavirenz should be taken when your stomach is empty, which means taking it one hour before a meal, or waiting until two hours after you've eaten.
 This is because your body absorbs more efavirenz after a meal, which makes side-effects much more likely.